jmtcsngr/dalliance/npg_ranger/README.rst

 #.
 Further work is needed to change references

-   * Format our references so they are compatible with browser (bigbed)
-   * Which references?
-   * Where to put them?
-   * Allow user to select reference?
    * Automatic reference from study?

 #.
 Glitch when requesting more than one region before the view is updated